 Say that you run a Bed & Breakfast, where you have an organic herb garden as well as honey bees.
 Guests have organic herbal teas available, and in the morning organic honey.
 Because of this, people are willing to pay more for their stay.

-Turning that around, you could decide to have special "weekend wakeups," where the price of the stay is higher, but you show people around the garden explaining them how organic herbs and bees work out.
-People are willing to pay more for this, because it's special and educational.
+Turning that around, you could decide to have special "weekend wakeups", where the price of the stay is higher, but you show people around the garden explaining to them how organic herbs and bees work out.
+People are willing to pay more for this because it's special and educational.

 Each component—the garden, the B&B and the products—reinforces at least one other.
 Together, they create an integral business concept that is unique.
 That value is cumulative and makes sure you maintain income and have security in running your business.
 When one component of the business has a lean year, the others make up for it.